-- (a) Non-motorized users are prohibited from the roadway. - (b) Limited trip generators, both existing and in the future, indicate an absence of need for such accommodations. - (c) Detrimental environmental or social impacts outweigh the need for accommodations. - (d) Cost of accommodations is excessively disproportionate to the cost of the project. - (e) The safety or timing of the project is compromised by the inclusion of Complete Streets.
+- (a) Non-motorized users are prohibited from the roadway. - (b) Limited trip generators, both existing and in the future, indicate an absence of need for such Complete Streets elements. - (c) Detrimental environmental or social impacts outweigh the need for Complete Streets elements. - (d) Cost of Complete Streets elements are excessively disproportionate to the cost of the project. - (e) The safety or timing of the project is compromised by the inclusion of Complete Streets.